-In a custom built court, the trial begins for the November 2015 Paris attacks
+In a custom-built court, the trial begins for the November 2015 Paris attacks

 In total, 20 suspects have been charged, but five of them are presumed dead and one is imprisoned in Turkey.
 Out of the group of alleged direct perpetrators, only one — Belgian-born French citizen Salah Abdeslam — survived and will be present in court during the over eight-month trial.

-Still, both in scale and symbolism, the trial will be historic.
+Still, both in scale and symbolism, the trial is historic.
 The coordinated events of Nov.
 13 amounted to France’s worst post-World War II attack.
-More than 300 lawyers will represent about 1,800 civil parties, including survivors.
+More than 300 lawyers represent about 1,800 civil parties, including survivors, amid tight security precautions.

-To accommodate the unusually large number of participants, the proceedings will take place in a specially built, temporary courtroom inside the Palais de Justice in central Paris.
-The space is constructed of blonde wood, chosen to create “a sense of calm,” with a glass-paneled section where the defendants will sit.
+To accommodate the unusually large number of participants, the proceedings take place in a specially built, temporary courtroom inside the Palais de Justice in central Paris.
+The space is constructed of blond wood, chosen to create “a sense of calm,” with a glass-paneled section where the defendants sat down on Wednesday.
 Classical marble statues gaze out over the scene.

 Survivors and victims’ relatives may alternatively follow the trial remotely, through a secure audio connection.
-The proceedings will be videotaped, as well, though access to the footage is restricted and it will not be broadcast on television.
+The proceedings are being videotaped as well, though access to the footage is restricted and it will not be broadcast on television.

 Those involved will be supported by psychologists on-site and via a hotline.